 There seems to be a fair amount of meanings for this one word.
 Even science appears to be disunited on this: These are the two opposing sides:

 - Innovation is a novelty or renewal of an object or a course of action

 - Disruptive innovations are those that shape new markets or disrupt established ones.
 Frequently, disruptive innovations are possible through new technologies.
-The car for example was a disruptive innovation regarding transportation 100 years ago.
+The car, for example, was a disruptive innovation regarding transportation 100 years ago.
 Whether an innovation is disruptive often depends on the perspective.
-While the electric car is a radical but sustainable innovation for the automotive industry, it can be disruptive to the petrol industry, because their product is no longer needed.
+While the electric car is a radical but sustainable innovation for the automotive industry, it can be disruptive to the petrol industry because their product is no longer needed.